 Crimson Feature of the Month: How to File a Post-General Report

-Note: The FEC deadline for the Post-General Report is Thursday, December 3.
-This covers the period between October 15 through November 23.
-Because the deadline is the Thursday following Thanksgiving, we encourage everyone to start preparing as quickly as possible.
+Note: The FEC deadline for the Post-General Report is Thursday, December 8.
+This covers the period between October 20 through November 28.

 How to Update Election Information

-2. From the Main tab of the Form3, complete the Election fields under Report Type and click on the button.
+2. From the Main tab of the Form3, complete the Election fields under Report Type and click on the blue Save button.

 3. Column C will appear in their summary pages.

 Raised Money After Election Day?
 Separate Your Cycle Aggregates.

 The Post-General report covers two cycle periods (i.e. 2022 and 2024).
 Any funds raised after Election Day must be applied to the next cycle, so the Post-General report includes a crossover of the two reporting periods.
 To file the report, you need to ensure that aggregate totals are also separated by cycle.

 2. On the Main tab of the Form3, click on the green Import from Crimson button.